Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Anomaly Detection and Diagnosis

-Specifically, \sysname{}'s diagnostic engine instructs the tracing daemon to attach the halted training processes with CUDA-GDB before terminating them.
-Once attached, the tracing daemon executes a script capable of automatically extracting detailed communication statuses to identify unhealthy machines. \autoref{fig:hang-comm} depicts an example of diagnosing communication hang errors in a hanging ring-allreduce kernel.
+\paragraph{Diagnosis using intra-kernel inspecting.} Faced with this problem, \sysname{} introduces a minute-level diagnostic approach using intra-kernel inspecting with $\mathcal{O}(1)$ complexity.
+Instead of stopping the hanged training processes and blindly probing with NCCL tests, \sysname{} fully utilizes real-time data at the error point for diagnosis.
+Specifically, the intra-kernel inspecting leverages CUDA-GDB, the debugging tool for CUDA programming.
+It instructs the tracing daemon to attach to the halted training processes using CUDA-GDB.
+Once attached, the tracing daemon executes a script capable of automatically extracting detailed communication statuses to identify unhealthy machines.

+\autoref{fig:hang-comm} depicts an example of diagnosing communication hang errors in a hanging ring-allreduce kernel.
 In the ring-allreduce kernel, each thread block is responsible for transmitting data between linked adjacent ranks within the kernel’s constructed ring.
 The data are split into chunks and thread blocks of adjacent ranks work together to transmit the chunks step by step.
-Thus, \sysname{} could retrieve the register values corresponding to the loop steps used for data transmission between linked ranks.
+Thus, \sysname{} retrieves the register values corresponding to the loop steps used for data transmission between linked ranks.
 Theoretically, the connection with the minimum step reveals the related GPUs experiencing errors.
-This intra-kernel tracing process is performed in parallel across all involved GPUs.
+This intra-kernel inspecting process is performed in parallel across all involved GPUs.
 As a result, its complexity is $O(1)$, enabling completion within a few minutes.

 \sysname{} then routes the diagnostic information for detected errors to the operations team, assisting with tasks such as isolating faulty machines and restarting the training job.
+Notably, this mechanism does not degrade the performance of the training job.
+The tracing daemon directly inspects the SASS code to retrieve register values.
+Thus, \sysname{} does not require recompiling the NCCL library with debugging information enabled, which would disables several compiler optimizations.
+Moreover, \sysname{} attaches to the training processes only after the job hangs, without interfering with normal execution.